Linear Shower Drain

 So where to find it is again just another researching topic.
 Some quick references that I will give you that kind of more pertain to an overall great system and design is one - going to be our product - which you will get.
 It works very well with our waterproofing system to give you a full envelope of lifetime warranties and those things and to look more into that please check out this article here or definitely give us a call or shoot us an email, we'll be able to help you out.

-There's also another company called Schluter, and they are a high priced company that provides the same types of materials.
-We can't say they're the same because they're not made in the same location, Schluter provides a bonded polyethylene membrane system and TruGard (us) provide a bonded polyethylene membrane as well as three or four stainless steel linear drainages.
-Both companies provide that caliber of quality, however we're at a medium to lower end price range and Schluter is more at the high-end price range.
+There are also other companies, and they are higher priced companies that provided similar types of materials.
+We can't say they're the same because they're not made in the same location, but they provide a bonded polyethylene membrane system and Trugard (us) also provide a bonded polyethylene membrane as well as three stainless steel linear drains.
+Both our company and the competitors provide a high caliber of quality, however we're at the medium to lower end price range and the name brands are more at the high-end price range.
 So I've talked about this in other things.
 In this we'll -- I'll dig deeper in part three here when I get into price points.
 But there is two places, there's also a few other companies.
 One is called -- I'll add that in via text later.

 So now that you have a couple other places of where you can get it, you understand how to research and ask the right questions so that you will be provided with the kind of answers that you need - let's now move into the price point.